 Emotional Abuse Therapy

-Portland Practice offers emotional abuse therapy & stress counselling in London.
-Emotional abuse can be defined as any kind of abuse that is emotional or psychological rather than physical in nature.
-Emotional abuse works to alter and diminish the self-esteem, dignity, freedom or sense of identity of a person, and involves such behaviour as:
+Portland Practice provides emotional abuse therapy & stress counselling in London.
+Emotional abuse can be defined as any type of abuse that is psychological or emotional rather than physical in nature.
+Emotional abuse aims to undermine or diminish a person’s self-esteem, dignity, freedom or sense of identity and may involve behaviours such as:

 - Verbal aggression